hneth/unikn/README.md

 ### Seeing color palettes with `seecol()`

-The `seecol()` function enables quick inspections of a color palette or comparisons between multiple color palettes.
+The `seecol()` function enables either inspections of an individual color palette or comparisons between multiple color palettes.

 #### Viewing a color palette